rzinkstok/skymap/skymap/star_database.md

 The 263 stars in Hipparcos that have no proper astrometry are not found in Tycho, and are suppressed.

 In order to generate a list of all individual stars in Hipparcos and Tycho-1, the following method is used:
-* Left join Hipparcos main to the DMSA part C yields all individual stars in Hipparcos; call this IndiHip
+* Left join Hipparcos main (excluding stars without proper astrometrics) to the DMSA part C yields all individual stars in Hipparcos; call this IndiHip
 * Right join IndiHip and Tycho-1 on the HIP number and component ID, omitting all 5,898 unresolved entries where LENGTH(TRIM(m_HIP)) > 1; call this IndiHipTyc
 * Add to IndiHipTyc the Hipparcos records for the unresolved doubles